Mario Party 2: Reception

 Michael Wolf reviewed the Nintendo 64 version of the game for Next Generation, rating it three stars out of five, and stated that "This does exactly what it sets out to do – provide four players with a simple but fun board game and entertaining mini-games."

 Several critics wrote positively of the Wii re-release.
 Chris Scullion of Official Nintendo Magazine UK called it "arguably the best in the series", writing, "It's packed with fun mini-games and keeps the boards simple, rather than the convoluted messes that eventually emerged over the course of the Mario Party series."
 Corbie Dillard of Nintendo Life stated, "There's just something about the simple fun of Mario Party 2 that makes it so difficult to put down at times", but wrote, "It's definitely a game you'll want to have extra players on hand for, as the game can be a bit tedious sometimes as a solo experience."
 Lucas M. Thomas of IGN praised the re-release but noted that it was only compatible with the GameCube controller or the Classic Controller.

+Retrospectively, the game has been called by some critics as one of the best games in the series, calling it vastly superior to the original game and citing its many gameplay improvements over the first game, the addition of a new item system, new minigame modes, and introducing several new game boards with unique themes and gimmicks as contributing to a memorable experience.
+Additionally, Mario Party 2 was the highest rated favorite game in Mario Party Superstars in-game statistics.

+According to PC Data, Mario Party 2 sold 700,000 units in 2000.